Jdale28/connectFour/README.md

 [GitHub Repository](https://github.com/Jdale28/connectFour)

 *Wish List*
-1. **_work in progress_ for second version or iteration of the game:**
+**_work in progress_ for second version or iteration of the game:**
-..*Three player theme
+. .*Three player theme
-..*Defensive AI
+. .*Defensive AI
-..*Drop animations and cursor changed to current game disc
+. .*Drop animations and cursor changed to current game disc